 Brief: B61 is an air-dropped battlefield/tactical nuclear weapon.
-It is the B-2's primary strategic weapon and equips both the F-16 and F-15E in the forward-deployed, allied extended deterrent role.
-The weapon was first delivered in 1966, and the most recent B61 Mod 11 introduced in 1997 adds a ground-penetrating capability, enhancing its effect against buried and hardened targets.
+It is the B-2's primary strategic weapon equiping both the F-16 and F-15E in the forward-deployed, allied extended deterrent role, as well as the B-2.
+The weapon was first delivered in 1966, and the B61 Mod 11 introduced in 1997 adds a ground-penetrating capability, enhancing its effect against buried and hardened targets.
 The weapon incorporates several preselectable yield options tailored to mission requirements.
-Work is underway on the B61 Mod 12 Life Extension Program (LEP).
-Production engineering work began in 2016 to eventually consolidate the B61-3, -4, -7, and -10 weapons into a single, standardized configuration.
-USAF and National Nuclear Security Administration qualification flight testing completed June 9, 2018, included 31 inert test drops and greatly exceeded required performance.
-These drops validated nonnuclear components, such as arming/fire control, guidance, spin-rocket motors, and software.
-B61-12 was approved for production and began operational flight testing in 2019.
-The LEP upgrades/refurbishes the warhead and aims to improve the safety, security, and reliability of the weapon through 2040.
-B61-12 also adds a guided tail kit, making it the first precision guided weapon of its type.
-Improved accuracy will permit higher effectiveness at lower yields.
-Delivery of the first production example was delayed two years to 2022 due to technical issues.
-Integration is planned for the B-2, F-15E, F-16, and F-35A.
+Work is underway on the B61 Mod 12 Life Extension Program (LEP) begun in 2016 to consolidate the B61-3, -4, -7, and -10 into a single, standardized configuration.
+The LEP refurbishes the warhead to improve the safety, security, and reliability through 2040.
+B61-12 also adds a guided tail kit, making it the first precision guided weapon of its type, permitting higher effectiveness at lower yields.
+USAF and the National Nuclear Security Administration finished qualification flight-testing on June 9, 2018.
+The 31 inert test drops greatly exceeded performance requirements, validating nonnuclear components such as arming/fire control, guidance, spin-rocket motors, and software.
+B61-12 was approved for production and completed operational flight testing on the F-15E and B-2A in 2019.
+Operational testing included 15 drops, certifying the F-15E as the first aircraft capable of delivering the B61-12 on June 8, 2020.
+The Department of Energy conducted nine additional drops, culminating in a full-weapon system demo on the B-2A in July 2020.
+The F-35A dropped an inert B61-12 for the first time on Aug.
+25, 2020, employing it in supersonic flight from its internal weapons bay.
+Delivery of the first production example has been delayed two years to 2022 due to technical issues.
+Future integration is planned on the F-16, and F-35A.

 Contractors: Los Alamos National Laboratory (weapon); Boeing (B61-12 tail kit).

 Delivered: 1966.
 IOC: 1968.
 Production: N/A. Inventory: Approx. 500.
 Operator: AFMC, USAFE.

-Deployed locations: Aviano AB, Italy; Büchel AB, Germany; Ghedi AB, Italy; Incirlik AB, istration graph Turkey; Kleine Brogel AB, Belgium; Volkel AB, Netherlands.
+Deployed locations: Aviano AB, Italy; Büchel AB, Germany; Ghedi AB, Italy; Incirlik AB, Turkey; Kleine Brogel AB, Belgium; Volkel AB, Netherlands.
+Active Variant:

-·B61.
+•B61.
 Supersonic-droppable free-fall thermonuclear weapon.

 Dimensions: Length 11 ft 8 in., diameter 1 ft 1 in.

 Weight: 700 lb; 825 lb (B61-12).